 All students have a closed campus and must remain in the lunch room or lobby areas inside the building.
 All parking lots and vehicles are off-limits during the school day.
 Students are not extended the privilege of leaving school grounds unless a signed parent permission statement is on file in the high school office to allow the student to walk home.
-Senior high students may utilize the commons area during the lunch hour provided the junior high classes are not disrupted in the process.
-Driving/riding during noon hour will result in a 1 day suspension for 1st offense and a 3 day suspension for all occurrences after the 1st.
+Driving/riding during the school day, without permission, will result in a 1 day suspension for 1st offense and a 3 day suspension for all occurrences after the 1st.
 If actions persist and permission has been granted for going home and eating, the privilege will be taken away.
 If a student leaves the building by walking during noon hour the penalty will be one hour of detention for the 1st offense and a day suspension for the 2nd, if a 3rd violation occurs it will be a 3 day suspension, and for all future occurrences.